THIS DATE IN HISTORY: Dec. 29

 1955: Richard scores the 500th goal of his NHL career (including Stanley Cup Playoffs) in a 5-2 victory against the Toronto Maple Leafs at the Forum.
 The goal gives Richard 443 in the regular season and 57 in the playoffs at this point in his career.

-1984: Wayne Gretzky of the Edmonton Oilers scores three goals for his 32nd NHL hat trick and sets up three more in a 6-3 victory against the Detroit Red Wings to give him 100 points in 35 games.
+1984: Wayne Gretzky of the Edmonton Oilers scores three goals for his 32nd NHL hat trick and sets up three more in a 6-3 victory against the Red Wings to give him 100 points in 35 games.
 It's the second-fastest 100 points in NHL history; Gretzky did it in 34 games to begin the 1983-84 season.

-1992: The Philadelphia Flyers spot the Los Angeles Kings an early 2-0 lead, then score 10 consecutive goals for a 10-2 victory at the Forum in Inglewood, California.
+1992: The Philadelphia Flyers spot the Los Angeles Kings an early two-goal lead, then score 10 consecutive goals for a 10-2 victory at the Forum in Inglewood, California.
 Rod Brind'Amour scores three goals for his first NHL hat trick and has three assists, Brent Fedyk has two goals and two assists, and Brian Benning has a goal and three assists.

 1995: Scotty Bowman coaches his NHL-record 1,607th regular-season game when the Red Wings defeat the Dallas Stars 2-1.
 Bowman breaks the record held by Al Arbour.
 He improves his record to 939-428-240.